0x6772/grapple/design.md

       - detached(/able) token should be able to accept updates if requested, otherwise overwrites
         - XXX think about that some more
+    * option to store encrypted file in, eg, git?
   * update (our repo)
   * change (on the target "site")
     * special case: change all